jtsiddons/NS_Health_EDA/README.md

 # NS Health Data

-## Exploratory Data Analsys & Experimentation
+## Exploratory Data Analysis & Experimentation

 Data available at [https://novascotia.ca/dhw/populationhealth/](https://novascotia.ca/dhw/populationhealth/)

 Data is extracted from the Annual Notifiable Disease Surveillance Reports using [camelot](https://github.com/camelot-dev/camelot)

+The data here is population data no private data of individuals is included, any anonymisation was performed by DHW.

 Packages required